 Most residence halls have communal floor bathrooms where each floor shares a common area bathroom containing individual toilets and shower stalls cleaned by housekeeping staff.
 There are three bathroom options available in each House: men, women and all-gender.
 Students may use the bathroom that is consistent with their gender identity.
 Some, but not all, Houses may also have single-user facilities, which do not have a gender designation.

-On-campus apartments and suites in Max Palevsky Residential Commons have semi-private bathrooms that are shared amongst the occupants of that particular room.
+Apartments and rooms in Max Palevsky Residential Commons have semi-private bathrooms that are shared amongst all occupants of the room.
 In these room types, the bathroom does not have a gender designation.